 Degree students must register for the next semester at the designated time, unless excused in advance by their college/school.
 Registration instructions are on the Office of the Registrar website.
-Approval of the student’s college/school is required to register for more than eighteen credits.
+Approval of the student’s college/school is required to register for more than nineteen credits.

 Any credits earned at the University of Vermont are transferable to another institution at the discretion of the receiving school.

 The designation of a student’s class shall be determined by the number of academic credits completed.
 The designations are as follows:

 |Senior||87.0 and over|

 Courses may be added through the first five instructional days of the semester without instructor permission, unless indicated.
 Adding a course between the sixth and tenth instructional day will be at the discretion of the faculty member and will occur by means of a faculty override.
 Courses may be dropped through the first ten instructional days of the semester.
 During summer and winter sessions, the Add/Drop period varies from course to course depending on when the class begins and how long it runs.